martienssenlab/maize-code/README.md

 macs2 2.2.7.1
 meme 5.3.0
 multiqc 1.11
-parallel-fastq-dump 0.6.6; fastq-dump 2.8.0 (if downloading data from SRA) pigz 2.3.4 samtools 1.10 (Using htslib 1.10.2)
+sra-tools 2.11.0 (if downloading data from SRA) pigz 2.3.4 samtools 1.10 (Using htslib 1.10.2) seqkit 0.13.2
-seqkit 0.13.2